 If Pine Tar and Purified Oil are cold both will be thick or appear syrupy.
 Ensure materials are at least room temp before application (aka think twice about storing in cold location) so it is easy to brush or wipe on.
 It is possible to warm carefully if workshop is cold in double boiler or set on radiator and apply warm to wood surface (not hot – do not boil – do not microwave).

-- Apply Pine Tar mixture, typically 2 thin coats with stiff bristle brush, rag, or microfiber cloth.
+Apply Pine Tar mixture, typically 2 thin, even coats with stiff bristle brush or clean cloth.
+Ensure each coat is fully dry before applying the next.
 Not suggested to spray Pine Tar.

 Do not use conventional boiled or raw linseed oil that is not purified as it may not dry, can go rancid, and has unnecessary solvent additives.